ftao/python-ifcfg/README.md

 License
 -------

-The dRest library is Open Source and is distributed under the BSD License (three clause).
+The Ifcfg library is Open Source and is distributed under the BSD License (three clause).
 Please see the LICENSE file included with this software.